karks88/karks-session-expiration/README.md

 <strong>WHY CHANGE THE SESSION LIFE?</strong>

-Stolen user session cookies is a common vector of attack for malicious actors.
+Stolen user session cookies are a common vector of attack for malicious actors.
 A cookie could allow someone to access your website without login credentials.
 From there, they can cause all sorts of damage.

 This plugin reduces the life of Administrator user sessions to 2 (two) hours.
 Thus, reducing the opportunity for a hacker to access the back end of your site.